mitsumehta/learning-library/solutions-library/hyperion-move-improve/introduction/introduction.md

 ## Workshop Overview

 The following figure (W-1) outlines the workshop architecture.

 Figure W-1: Workshop Architecture

 ![](./images/W1.png "")

+## Introduction to Hyperion

+Here is the brief introduction of the different Hyperion products:

 1. Oracle Hyperion Foundation Services